Tony118g/bundu-restaurant/README.md

 #### Wireframes
 I created basic wireframes of how I wanted the general layout of the site to look using [Balsamiq](https://balsamiq.com/).
 I created a wireframe for each main page layout and used it as a base to guide the way I structured and styled my pages.
 Although the site contains other pages, the layout is mostly the same and therefore I adopt their structure from these main wireframes.

+I decided to make wireframes for larger screens as I used a column based layout which meant the content would look more or less the same and would just be pushed down for smaller devices.
+The only aspect that I ended up styling differently for smaller devices were tables which I decided were better off being displayed in a different structure so that I could avoid overcrowded content.

+The final site pages are a bit different to the original wireframes and this was an expected occurance.
+I knew how I wanted the site to be structured and made wireframes to reflect my ideas so that I could use it as a guide when developing different pages.
+The main layout is the same but small details differ from page to page due to decisions made during development in order to maintain good functionality and presentation.

 ##### Sign Up In Wireframe
 ![home page wireframe](documentation/readme-images/sign-up-wireframe.png)